jo3-tech/JM-legacy-matlab-and-processing-projects/README.md

 Similar to the aforementioned repository, these projects were early-stage prototypes and were never fully finalised.
 All code, documentation, and descriptions were originally written over a decade ago and have been copied here with only minor modification.
 As such, they may lack polish, clarity, or completeness, and do not reflect current best practices.

+The recommended method to run the MATLAB projects is using MATLAB 2013.
+The recommended method to build the Processing projects is using Processing 2.x.x.
+Newer versions may work but have not been tested.

 Android installation package (.apk) files for the [look-closely-android](look-closely-android) and [NXTcam-android](nxtcam-android) projects can be found in the [builds](builds) folder, and are still installable and usable on the latest version of Android (Android 15 at the time of writing).

 ## look-closely